How to Vape Dry Herb: The Complete Guide

 Preparations for vaping dry herb

 Prepping your material is one of the most crucial steps before any vaping session.
 It sets the tone for the whole experience, and you should do it well.
 If you’ve tried vaping fresh herbs, you know that the fresh stuff does not vaporize as well as oils or wax.
 The main reason here is that your herbs will have too much water or moisture content in them.
 It’s also partly the reason why most users will not prefer vaping fresher material.
 The boiling points of the cannabinoid and the water particles are just too far apart.
 This means you won’t get the same consistency and vaporizing effect.
-So, the taste and vapor quality will change depending on this.
+So, the taste and vapor quality will really change depending on this.

 So, if you’re vaping dry herbs, you’re working with the same principles that apply in vaping fresh herbs.
-This means you’ll experience different consistencies in the vapor, and this can be extremely disappointing if you’ve put a lot of effort into it.
+This means you’ll experience different consistencies in the vapor, and this can be extremely disappointing if you’ve put a lot of effort in.
 A great way to ensure that your dry herbs stay at a consistent state is to use humidity control packs (also called humidity regulator packets).
 These control packets can help your herbs retain the ideal moisture levels without gaining or losing any additional moisture.
 So, you can still enjoy a consistent taste and aroma when you’re vaping dry herbs.

 Make sure that your vaporizer’s chamber is clean and free of any leftovers from the last use.
 It’s usually best to give it a nice cleaning immediately after a session.
-If you’re using cleaning products, make sure that the parts dry nicely before using it again.
+If you’re using cleaning products, make sure that the parts all dry nicely before using it again.

 Loading the goods